 Selah Fire Department supplies personal protective gear for 70 members.
 This gear includes structure helmets, structure coats, structure pants, structure boots, structure gloves and an SCBA mask.
 Also included is a wildland helmet, wildland shirt, wildland pants, wildland boots, and wildland gloves.
-It cost roughly \$6,000 a person to fully equip a member with NFPA compliant gear.
+It cost roughly \$6,000 per person to fully equip a member with NFPA compliant gear.

 The structure gear has to be replaced every 10 years per NFPA standards.
-Our current replacement plan is 5 sets of structural gear every year.
+Our current replacement plan updates 5 sets of structural gear every year.
 This equates to approximately \$14,000.00 annually.

 Some of the things we are doing to make this possible is applying for a DNR 50/50 grant.
 With this grant, we were able to purchase wildland fire shelters to equip some of our structural fire engines, replace worn out wildland gloves, purchase class A wildland firefighting foam, and provide replacement wildland gear (pants and coats.)
 This year's focus has been working to prepare for 2026 gear expiration.
 In 2026, 25 sets of structural gear will expire equating to nearly \$60,000 in replacement to stay in NFPA compliance.
-We were able to order 6 sets of structural gear totaling \$17,000.
+In 2024 we were able to order 6 sets of structural gear totaling \$17,000.
+This year we received the Firehouse Subs grant allowing us to purchase 15 wildland shelters at a cost of nearly \$600.00 per unit and 15 dozer packs to carry the shelters, at a cost of nearly \$100.00 per unit, totaling \$10,500.00 in savings to our community.